For many African countries like Burundi, agricultural mechanization can be a transformative tool for achieving food security and economic prosperity.

 The International Rice Research Institute (IRRI) has launched several initiatives in Burundi to help the country boost its agricultural output, particularly for its rice sector, since 2008.

-Most recently, IRRI spearheaded piloting and demonstrating of agricultural machines for rice production and postproduction processes in 2019.
+Most recently, IRRI spearheaded the piloting and demonstration of agricultural machines for rice production and postproduction processes in 2019.
 The equipment, which includes two-wheel tractor with plough implement, hydrotiller, push weeder, axial-flow thresher, grain cleaner and two-stage rice mill shipped from Asia, was supported by the Project for Productivity and Development of Agricultural Markets (PRODEMA) and the Regional Project for Integrated Agricultural Development in Great Lakes (PRDAIGL).
 PRODEMA and PRDAIGL are funded by the World Bank.
 Burundi’s Ministry of Agriculture is the main implementer of PRODEMA with IRRI as the main project partner on the rice value chain component.

 From farmer’s organizations to cooperatives